 The 1901 census shows the family living at Broom Hill, Barrow, Cheshire.
-Head of the household was James Thomas Harbridge, 27, a Farm Labourer, born Barrow, his wife Annie, 25, born Duddon, as was son Jas.
-T., 6, son Edwin, 2, was born in Barrow as was his sister Joyce age 1.
+Head of the household was James Thomas Harbridge, 27, a Farm Labourer, who was born in Barrow.
+His wife was Annie, 25 who had been born in Duddon.
+Their listed children were Jas.
+T., 6.
+Edwin was 2, and Joyce age 1.

-Close by was his brother Joseph Henry Harbridge, 29, a farmer in his own account, with the same address of Broom Hill.
+Close by was James Harbridge’s brother, Joseph Henry Harbridge, 29, a farmer in his own account, with the same address of Broom Hill.
 His wife also Annie, 25 was born in Dunham Hill, Cheshire and son Ernest, 2 was born in Barrow.

 At the “Headless Woman” pub, perhaps, in error, was a Thomas Harbridge, 6 and a grandson of the Publican, George Shallcross and his wife Betsy and their 4 children.
 I have seen this on a few censuses before, where people are on 2 censuses.

-The 1911census shows that a Thomas Harbridge, now a widower, 37, a Hay Trusser at Bowling Green Mills, his son, Edwin, 12, daughter Joyce, 11 and son Henry, 8 were all at school, with another daughter Annie, 4, all had been born in Barrow.
-However James Thomas (Jnr.) was missing.
+The 1911 census records a Thomas Harbridge, then a widower aged 37.
+He was a Hay Trusser at Bowling Green Mills.
+His son, Edwin, 12, daughter Joyce, 11 and son Henry, 8 were all at school, with another daughter Annie, 4, all had been born in Barrow.
+James Thomas (Jnr.) was not listed.
 Thomas Harbridge, above, gave information on the census, i.e. that he had been married 17 years and 8 children had been born to them, but 2 died, this was crossed out by the Enumerator.
 I believe that Annie died in 1909, and her death was registered in Tattenhall (TAT/24/87)

 There is a Flintshire WW1 Index Cards (Hawarden F 16) for James Thomas, giving his address as The Warren, Broughton, Nr.
 Chester.
-It gave his service as 3 years and that he was missing on the 3rd December 1917.
+It said that he served for 3 years and that he was missing on the 3rd December 1917.
 The Card signed 15th January 1920 by B. Shallcross.